 The patient is then asked to remove their shoes and socks and appropriate garments depending on the problem but often it is just to roll up their trousers, and then to lie down and relax, which is easy to do in the environment created by Anne.
 The patient is then asked to take a deep breath and to exhale as the needles are placed in the appropriate points.
 The needles may be felt as a slight prick when being put in place and then may cause a tingling sensation or a dull ache, or perhaps nothing at all.

 The needles are very fine, much smaller than a pin or hypodermic needle, and only enter the skin 1-2 mm on some parts of the body but may go further up to 1- 2 cm on others.
 All needles are single-use sterile and disposable.
-Needles are disposed of in the correct manner according to the Department of Health procedures.
+Needles are disposed of by incineration by licensed clinical waste specialists.

-The needles are left in place for around 10 - 20 minutes depending on the constitution of the patient, during which time you are left to relax.
+The needles are left in place for around 10 – 20 minutes depending on the constitution of the patient, during which time you are left to relax.
 Anne may rotate the needles during this period to stimulate the Qi.
 Once all needles have been removed, the patient is encouraged to sit up slowly, to remain seated for a short time and eventually to stand.
-Anne then gives a few minutes for the patient to compose themselves and then to put on their shoes, at which point the session is over.
+Anne then gives a few minutes for the patient to compose themselves and redress, at which point the session is over.

 Subsequent sessions will be about 45 minutes long.
 These sessions will be required by the patient usually once a week initially although in very acute situations it might be more, and as the condition improves, less frequently.